jishmachiraykal/Embedded-Linux-Using-Beaglebone-Black/Boote_Over_TFTP_Protocol/README.md

 setenv ipaddr 192.168.27.2(client IP address)
 ```

-* Ping from target to host
+* Ping from target to host i.e, ping 192.168.27.1 in u-boot prompt and it should say host is alive

 * Now get the u-boot image from TFTP.
 Asking u-boot to fetch the Linux kernel image.
 And also set boot args in the u-boot prompt
 ```